 It’s wonderful to include children in food preparation and so that they can work towards independence.
 There are quite a few Montessori friendly kitchen tools and gadgets that you might like to try.
-We use all of these in the Woodentots nurseries.
+All of these are used in Paula’s Woodentots nurseries.

-We have been making barley soup – nourishing and nutrient-rich, and so warming on a rainy day.
+We love making barley soup – nourishing and nutrient-rich, and so warming on a rainy day.

 You can use any vegetables you have at home for this recipe – root vegetables such as carrots, parsnips and sweet potatoes are a good option involving a 3 stage preparation that children particularly enjoy.
 Add a green vegetable for the last 5 minutes of cooking such as green beans, kale or spinach.